4ndrewparr/jigsaw-toxicity-classification/README.md

 #### Head+Tail Truncation

 The beginning and end of a text used to contain more valuable information.
-Thus, if we have to truncate the text (for computational reasons, I used a maximum sequence length of around 220 tokens in my models), instead of cutting the end of it, taking the first 220 tokens, a more sensible approach is to select a combination of tokens from the start plus another from the end of the text that add to 220, the maximum sequence length.
+Thus, if we have to truncate the text (for computational reasons, I used a maximum sequence length of around 220 tokens in my models), instead of cutting the end of it, taking the first 220 tokens, a more sensible approach is to select a combination of tokens from the start plus another from the end of the text that add to 220, or the maximum sequence length.